mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 The Email connector includes the following features:

 * Configuration of multiple accounts
-    * Supports basic authentication
-    * Supports [creating an account with OAuth 2.0](#create-oauth) to configure Microsoft Azure AD accounts
+    * Supports basic authentication and [creating an account with OAuth 2.0](#create-oauth) to configure Microsoft Azure AD accounts
-* Send emails with digital signatures and encryption
+* Digital signatures and encryption
-* Set up email templates
+* Email templates

 The Email connector supports the following protocols:
 * POP3 and POP3S